Rdrazga/LLM-Prompts/README.md

 # LLM-Prompts
 Repository of LLM Prompts and System prompts created by me for various purposes.
 READMEs are included describing the purpose, functionality, and design of the prompts.

+This is Work In Progress and prompts are slowly being added, many folders are empty currently.

 ### Agent Prompts
 Both system and "user" prompt injections written for agentic use.